ahenderson3223/mri-tissue-segmentation/README.md

 # MRI Brain Tissue Segmentation Project

-A script that segments an MRI image into three tissue types --white matter, gray matter, and cerebrospinal fluid-- based on the pixel intensities in 2D slices of MRI images.
+A script that segments a 2D MRI brain image.

+The script segments the image into three parts.
+Then, we will compare the resulting image's segments with the location of the three types of brain tissue: white matter, gray matter, and cerebrospinal fluid.

 # Project Status

 This project is in-progress.
 The script currently displays the segmented image alongside the original image for a pre-determined file.
 The project will be expanded to allow users to input an MRI image of their choice and produce a new file of the segmented image rather than just displaying it.
+We also will draw comparisons with the segments in the image and the locations of the three tissue types.

 # Project Screen Shots